-This article was published in the July/August 2011 edition of the Canadian MoneySaver, and is posted here with permission.
+Portions of this article were originally published in the Canadian MoneySaver, and it is posted here with permission.
 For more information visit www.canadianmoneysaver.ca

 Many dividend investors go to great lengths to screen dividend stocks.
 If you stick with the big dividend aristocrats or other big blue chips, you will do just fine.
 Some of these companies have been paying dividends for over 50 to 100 years!
 The economic stability of a company like that, which also increases its dividends year after year, is money in the bank.
 This is what most dividend investors look for, and it is the basis of Dividend Growth Investing.

 However, many good dividend paying stocks are not big blue chips with a significant dividend history but may present a good investment opportunity.
 They are usually higher yield stocks with smaller capitalization, but companies with a solid business plan, good management, and several years of operating revenue.
 The question is whether that company is a sound investment, and that is where having a set of pre-defined screening criteria comes into play.

 There is an investing adage that basically states high yield = high risk.
 All investors understand this wisdom.
 But what if you find a high yield stock, and the company has a low PE ratio and a low liabilities to equity ratio?
 Is the company still a good investment?

 One additional measure of a company’s ability to pay its dividends is the Dividend Payout Ratio (DPR).
 This ratio indicates how much of a company’s revenue goes into paying out its dividend to shareholders.
 For example, a company with a Dividend Payout Ratio of 60%, would pay out 60% of its earnings to shareholders while retaining 40% of that income.